MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

   type: report
 ---

+In this post I’ll show you
+how to use
+Google Cloud Platform’s
+Vision API
-In this post I’ll show you how to use Google Cloud Platform’s Vision API to extract text from images in R.
+to extract text from images in R.

 I’m mostly interested in the case when the text being extracted is handwritten.
-For typewritten text,
+For typewritten text
 I use
 [Tesseract](https://github.com/tesseract-ocr).

-This post began
-as some notes to myself
-as someone who writes
-a lot of other notes by hand
-and sometimes like to move
-those other notes
-onto the computer.

 Is it feasible to use OCR software for such a task?
-Tesseract, which works
+Tesseract works very well
+with typed text
-very well for OCR of typed characters does not seem to do very well with handwriting.
+but does not seem to handle
+handwriting very well.[^1]
 Google’s Vision API,
 on the other hand,
 is able to extract handwritten text from images.
-Does it do that well enough to be useful?

 # Preparation